 The lake is in an enclosed basin in an environment with extreme aridity, low and poorly distributed rainfall, high evaporation rates and strong southwest winds.
 The alkaline water body is unique in being the largest permanent desert lake in the world.
 By volume it is the fourth largest lake in Africa and the largest lake in the eastern arm of the rift Valley.

-The most saline of Africa’s large lakes, Turkana is an outstanding laboratory for the study of plant and animal communities.
+The lake is the most saline of Africa’s large lakes.
+Turkana is an outstanding laboratory for the study of plant and animal communities.
 The three National Parks serve as a stopover for migrant waterfowl and are major breeding grounds for the Nile crocodile, hippopotamus and a variety of venomous snakes.

 Outstanding Universal Value

 The geology and fossil record on and around the lake represents major stages of earth history including records of life represented by hominid discoveries, presence of recent geological process represented by volcanic erosional and sedimentary land forms.
 This property’s main geological features stem from the Pliocene and Holocene periods (4million to 10,000 years old).

 It has been very valuable in the reconstruction of the paleo-environment of the entire Lake Turkana Basin.
 The Koobi Fora deposits contain pre-human, mammalian, molluscan and other fossil remains and have contributed more to the understanding of human ancestry and paleo-environment than any other site in the world.

 The property features diverse habitats resulting from ecological changes over time and ranging from terrestrial and aquatic, desert to grasslands and is inhabited by diverse fauna.
 In situ conservation within the protected areas includes threatened species particularly the reticulated giraffe, lions and gravy zebras and has over 350 recorded species of aquatic and terrestrial birds.